auth0/docs/articles/quickstart/native/react-native-expo/interactive.md

 ```

 ::: note
-For further reference on yarn, check <a href="https://yarnpkg.com/en/docs" target="_blank">their official documentation</a>.
+For further reference on yarn, check <a href="https://yarnpkg.com/en/docs" target="_blank" rel="noreferrer">their official documentation</a>.
 :::

 ### npm